konne88/konne88.github.io/_posts/2015-08-17-paradoxes.md

 ![][IRR]

 All the paradoxes we have seen so far are based on recursion.
-It should come to nobodies surprise that this paradox will go the same way.
+It should come to nobody's surprise that this paradox will go the same way.
 Therefore, we now define the _ordering of orderings_.

 An ordering `o` is less than an ordering `O`, if and only if there exists an order preserving `map` that takes every element in `o`'s set to an element in `O`'s set, and there exists a `bound` in `O`'s set that is larger than the mapping of every element in `o`'s set.